Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 Others, as **metaphysical unbinding**—the cessation of causal formations.

-Later schools further collapse dualities: *nirvāṇa* and *saṃsāra* are indistinguishable—but not identical either.
+Later schools further reject dualities: *nirvāṇa* and *saṃsāra* are indistinguishable—but not identical either.

 ---